← Journal

 Coral Gables is the only fully master-planned premium municipality in South Florida.
 For long-hold capital, that planning is the asset.

-Coral Gables was conceived in 1925 as a complete Mediterranean Revival city — coral-rock entrances, fountains, plazas, deeply prescribed architectural code, and a uniform low-rise residential fabric.
-A hundred years later the original master plan is still substantially intact, and the city's preservation regime is among the strictest in the United States.
+Coral Gables was conceived in 1925 by George Merrick as a complete Mediterranean Revival city — coral-rock entrances, fountains, plazas, the Biltmore Hotel and Country Club, the University of Miami campus, a deeply prescribed architectural code, and a uniform low-rise residential fabric.
+A hundred years later the original master plan is still substantially intact, and the city's preservation regime — administered by the Board of Architects — is among the strictest in the United States.

 The architectural code

-New construction and substantial renovation in Coral Gables go through the city's Board of Architects.
-The board enforces Mediterranean Revival as the dominant vocabulary — barrel-tile roofs, stucco walls, arched openings, courtyard planning.
+New construction and substantial renovation in Coral Gables go through the city's Board of Architects (BOA).
+The board enforces Mediterranean Revival as the dominant vocabulary — barrel-tile roofs, stucco walls, arched openings, courtyard planning, coral-rock detailing.
 Modern interpretations are permitted but must compose with the existing fabric.
+Roof color, paint palette, fence and gate design, and even mailbox style are within BOA jurisdiction.

-- Granada Boulevard / Country Club Section — the most architecturally consistent.
+Granada / Country Club Section$850 – $1,400Most architecturally consistent Mediterranean

 What we look for

 Original Mediterranean Revival or sympathetic period architecture on lots above 10,000 sq ft.
+We strongly prefer the Granada, Country Club, and Riviera sections for long-hold trophy single-family — they have the highest density of original 1920s stock and the most enforceable Mediterranean fabric.
 We avoid teardown-driven plays — the value in the Gables comes from architectural restoration, not replacement.
-Underwriting assumes long hold.

 About the author